Skip to navigation Skip to content

 Note: evidence may be attached as a document in the Customer Tasks tab in the Cease Employment - Change of Circumstance transaction.
 There may be instances where documents do not attach.

-If documents are not attached, ensure a search for the document is undertaken in both the Upload documents service and via Customer First Third Party Information Summary (TPIS) screen on the customer's record.
+If documents are not attached, make sure a search for the document is undertaken in both the Upload documents service and via Customer First Third Party Information Summary (TPIS) screen on the customer's record.

 The job seeker must provide a Centrelink medical certificate if they ceased employment due to becoming temporarily incapacitated.
 If a medical certificate has been supplied, go to Step 7.